Tuesday, March 24, 2009

-I tested a lot of Dutch ovens and pots in the process of writing my Kneadlessly Simple cookbook.
 So when people started asking which ones worked best it was easy to come up with advice.
-Here's the same bread, my Crusty Cracked Wheat, baked in a plain cast iron pot and in a light-colored enamel-coated cast iron Dutch oven.
+Here’s the same bread, my Crusty Cracked Wheat, baked in a plain cast iron pot (below) and in a blue enamel-coated cast iron Dutch oven (above) with a light interior.
 As is usually (but not always!) the case, the darker pot interior surface delivered deeper browning.
+My white very popular peasant-style no-knead pot bread is here.
+A pale ale crusty bread is here.

 Tip: Even though dough doesn't usually stick to pots, it can, and I've never found a way to predict which pots will have sticking problems in advance.
 If you're not sure, head off trouble by simply spritzing the pot with non-stick spray just before you put in the dough.
 (If you grease the pot before you preheat it, it will smoke.)